SeriousOldMan/Simulator-Controller/Docs/Team Server.md

 2. *rFactor 2* and *Le Mans Ultimate*

-   Refuel amount, chosen tyre compound and pressures, as well as the repair settings are exact.
+   Refuel amount, the chosen tyre compound and pressures, as well as the repair settings are exact.

 3. *iRacing*